CAM Cap Calculation Guide: Cumulative and Non-Cumulative Caps

 - Negotiate management fee into the controllable definition

-- Reduce the cap percentage if leverage allows (from 5% to 3%)
+- Reduce the cap percentage if bargaining power allows (from 5% to 3%)

 - Narrow the non-controllable definition (make snow removal controllable, exclude only taxes, insurance, utilities)